Senate advances bill to eliminate some Social Security restrictions for public workers

-The Senate on Thursday passed a Social Security bill that increased benefits for more than two million Americans by eliminating two laws that limited the Social Security payouts that state and local public workers could receive.
+The Senate on Thursday advanced a measure to increase Social Security benefits for more than two million Americans by eliminating two laws that limit the payouts that state and local public workers receive.

 The legislation repeals the Windfall Elimination Provision (WEP) and the Government Pension Offset (GPO), which combined limit the retirement income of state and local government workers and their spouses who receive money from a separate public pension.
 These include police officers, firefighters, and teachers.